ericsonga/APCSAReview/_sources/Stories/Interviewees/A_Taylor.rst

 **What subfield is she interested in?**

-*"I'm currently an IT software engineer... it's been mostly meetings... the first few weeks, I didn't really know what was going on, but as we've progressed, it's become enjoyable, and I understand more."*
+*"I'm currently an IT software engineer.
+The first few weeks, I didn't really know what was going on, but as we've progressed, it's become enjoyable, and I understand more."*

 Anaya is a software engineer, which means she develops software for the company she works at.
 She works with colleagues to seek and create solutions for the firm's problems.